 It is imperative that your license plate number(s) and vehicle information is current and remains up to date.
 Please use the parking portal to update your vehicle information.
-If you have difficulty doing so, please email parking@smu.edu, call, or stop by Parking and ID Card Services Office for assistance.
+If you have difficulty doing so, please email parking@smu.edu, call Parking and ID Card Services Office for assistance.